 Cavendish Parade

-Urban intensification study to provide additional residential uses and extend commercial and community facilities.
-Images from early stage feasibility study.
+The project forms part of an urban intensification study exploring additional residential uses and expanded commercial and community facilities.

 KBS Phase 2